fdtorres1/pomodoro_voice/README.md

 # PomodoroVoice

-A native macOS Pomodoro timer app with AI voice alerts powered by ElevenLabs.
+A Pomodoro timer app with AI voice alerts powered by ElevenLabs.
+Available as a native macOS app and as a web application.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)